Dear Nigerian Youths, Keep your Degree in safe custody for future opportunity, and engage in entrepreneur skills

 A degree holder does not know how to generate money unless that money is generated for the employer.
 A degree holder is so dependent on the salary that he can do anything to get a job but will not think of starting a business of his own to employ others.

-In a school I once visited, there is a man that is of very humble background.
+In a school I once visited, there is a man that is of a very humble background.
 He does not speak English but sells Coke, Fanta and Sprite at N80 each making a profit of N10 on each drink.
 He also sells chips at N50 making a profit of N17 on each portion.
-Not less than 80 students buy chips and a drink every single day.
+No less than 80 students buy chips and a drink every single day.
 This means he makes a profit of N27 for a drink and chips and a total profit of N2,160 per day…every single day.
 In ten days he makes a profit of N21,600 in twenty days N43,200 and in thirty days N64,800.

 The degree holder working in a bank at the till gets a salary of N45,000 every month.

-Because they have decided to pride themselves in a degree and failed to think better than a man who does not have even a certificate to his name.
+Because they have decided to pride themselves on a degree and failed to think better than a man who does not have even a certificate to his name.

 Degree holders spend their time liking articles on Linkedin and Facebook but never have any care in the world to implement what they like.
-Poverty starts from the mind, a mind that just likes things but never to implement those things.
+Poverty starts from the mind, a mind that just likes things but never implements those things.

 If you want to progress, keep that degree and start thinking better than someone without a degree.
 There’s no white-collar Job anywhere bro!